junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 - Ensure all items are marked with green ticks (✅)
 - Verify all tests are passing
 - Confirm all documentation is updated
+- Push all changes to the git repository
-- Create a pull request to merge into main branch
+- Create a pull request for the phase branch
+- Request phase review from the human supervisor
-- Move to the next phase in the implementation order
+- Upon approval, prepare for the next phase

 ## Begin Implementation